XyrenX/XyrenX/README.md

 - 👋 Hi, I’m @XyrenX
 - 👀 I’m interested in learn prgramming
-- 🌱 I’m currently learning HTML, CSS, Java Script,etc
+- 🌱 I’m currently learning ,etc
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...